calizarr/resume/Markdown_Resume.md

         control.
           * [Developed in Python: PyChIP] [pychip]
       * Developed high throughput phenotyping pipeline using PlantCV and R for imaging analysis for internal use with LemnaTec HTP facility.
+      * Mapped forward previous structural Brachypodium annotations to new genome assembly using MAKER.
+Using output from MAKER, mapped functional (PFAM, PHOBIUS, TIGRFAM, etc.) domains with InterProScan to the annotations and converted locations to genomic coordinates.
+Structural and functional annotations were placed as tracks in a genome browser.
   * **Benson Hill Biosystems **
       * Developed high throughput phenotyping pipeline using HTPheno, R, and Python for a homegrown imaging system for internal use.